alstampe/Disaster-Response/README.md

 # Disaster-Response
-#Project for cerating av pipeline
+#Project for creating a pipeline